reactjs/react.dev/content/docs/hooks-reference.md

 function ThemedButton() {
   const theme = useContext(ThemeContext);

-  // Button is a component that is styled based on a 'theme' return (
+  return (
     <button style={{ background: theme.background, color: theme.foreground }}>
       I am styled by theme context!